 First Family Church's Student Ministry meets two times a week for the primary focus of worshiping God - Father, Son and Holy Spirit.
 The preteen and teenage years are often difficult and full of choices that impact the rest of life.
 Our hope is that by growing in the knowledge of God and His holiness through worshiping Him according to the Scriptures, we will be better prepared to live in a world that is contrary to Christianity.
 We recognize that "salvation is from the Lord" (1 Thess 5:9) and that "the flesh profits nothing" (John 6:63) and so because of this, we preach the truth as it is in Christ that the individual may, by the grace and mercy of God, see their sin, repent from it, receive, and confess Christ as Lord and believe.
 Salvation starts with God and it ends with God (John 15:16) - even the faith that we have in salvation is a gift from Him (Eph 2:8) and so it is then our fervent prayer that God will work salvation in the life of His people and specifically those who bless us by letting us minister to them here at Lifeline & Dv8 as we all hope to grow in a biblical worldview.

 • Wednesday nights, 6:30-8:30pm.
 Currently, we are going through a series in the book of Judges, verse by verse.
-The title of the series is "The Gospel According to Judges."
-Expect the messages to be of Biblical exposition, exegetical and Christ exalting.
+The title of the series is "The Apocalypse of Jesus Christ" (a study through Revelation) Expect the messages to be of Biblical exposition, exegetical and Christ exalting.
 Lifeline & Dv8 split for small groups, but the rest of the night, we are together.

 • Sunday mornings attend Sunday School at 9am then join us from 10:15- 12:00 noon for the main service.
 Our Sunday morning curriculum takes advantage of the Gospel Project material and is taught by a rotation of Student Ministry workers.